Board and Staff

 Gary Pieters (Vice-Chair)

-Karen Rothfels (Secretary)
+Karen Rothfels (Interim Treasurer)

 Karen Rothfels is a project manager and scientific associate at the Ontario Institute for Cancer Research, with an academic background in biochemistry.
 Karen grew up on the Island and was very happy to move back with her family in 2014, giving her kids the opportunity for a special Island childhood as well.
 Her recent community involvement includes serving as an executive member of the Toronto Island Community Association.
 Karen believes that the Trust strengthens and enhances the Island for residents and members of the public alike by promoting stewardship, advocacy and good governance.